Le Siepi: When Gardening Becomes Art

 – E. Susini “HEDGES AND BORDERS” Edagricole

-– E. Susini “GUIDE TO THE DESIGN OF SMALL GARDENS” Edagricole
+– E. Susini “GUIDE TO DESIGNING SMALL GARDENS” Edagricole

-– M.Ferrari, A.Menta, E.Marcon, A.Montermini “DISEASES AND PARASITES OF FLOWERING, ORNAMENTAL AND FORESTAL PLANTS” Edagricole
+– M.Ferrari, A.Menta, E.Marcon, A.Montermini “DISEASES AND PARASITES OF FLOWERING, ORNAMENTAL AND FORESTRY PLANTS” Edagricole

 – M.Ferrari, D. Medici “TREES AND SHRUBS IN ITALY – recognition manual” Edagricole 2003

-– L.Crespi “BONSAI – practical guide to art and cultivation” Fabbri editori 1989
+– L.Crespi “BONSAI – practical guide to art and cultivation” Fabbri editors 1989

 http://it.wikipedia.org/wiki/Siepe